JustWhit3/osmanip/README.md

 ```c++
 cout << feat( crs, "left" ) << "Moving cursor on the left";
 ```
-You can additionally add a third argument to the `feat` function, in order to increase the parameter of the ANSII code of the cursor navigation (see [*csmanip.cpp*](https://github.com/JustWhit3/osmanip/blob/main/src/csmanip.cpp)).
+You can additionally add a third argument to the `feat` function, in order to increase the parameter of the ANSI code of the cursor navigation (see [*csmanip.cpp*](https://github.com/JustWhit3/osmanip/blob/main/src/csmanip.cpp)).
 > If you want to know all the available commands, visit the [code structure](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md) page.

 It is not so easy to show a simple example of this feature.
 Certainly, a very intuitive application is for progress bars creation, explained in the next section.
 See the progress bar update method definition in [*progress_bar.cpp*](https://github.com/JustWhit3/osmanip/blob/main/src/progress_bar.cpp) for more information.